Gatling gun: Design

+Operating mechanism

 The Gatling gun is operated by a hand-crank mechanism, with six barrels revolving around a central shaft (although some models had as many as ten).
 Each barrel fires once per revolution at about the same position.
 The barrels, a carrier, and a lock cylinder were separate and all mounted on a solid plate revolving around a central shaft, mounted on an oblong fixed frame.
 Turning the crank rotated the shaft.
 The carrier was grooved and the lock cylinder was drilled with holes corresponding to the barrels.

 The casing was partitioned, and through this opening, the barrel shaft was journaled.
 In front of the casing was a cam with spiral surfaces.
 The cam imparted a reciprocating motion to the locks when the gun rotated.
 Also in the casing was a cocking ring with projections to cock and fire the gun.
 Each barrel had a single lock, working in the lock cylinder on a line with the barrel.
 The lock cylinder was encased and joined to the frame.
 Early models had a fibrous matting stuffed in among the barrels, which could be soaked with water to cool the barrels down.
 Later models eliminated the matting jacketing as being unnecessary.

+Feeding and firing cycle

 Cartridges, held in a hopper, dropped individually into the grooves of the carrier.
 The lock was simultaneously forced by the cam to move forward and load the cartridge, and when the cam was at its highest point, the cocking ring freed the lock and fired the cartridge.
 After the cartridge was fired the continuing action of the cam drew back the lock bringing with it the spent casing which then dropped to the ground.

+Early ammunition systems

 The grouped barrel concept had been explored by inventors since the 18th century, but poor engineering and the lack of a unitary cartridge made previous designs unsuccessful.
 The initial Gatling gun design used self-contained, reloadable steel cylinders with a chamber holding a ball and black-powder charge, and a percussion cap on one end.
 As the barrels rotated, these steel cylinders dropped into place, were fired, and were then ejected from the gun.
 The innovative features of the Gatling gun were its independent firing mechanism for each barrel and the simultaneous action of the locks, barrels, carrier, and breech.

 The ammunition that Gatling eventually implemented was a paper cartridge charged with black powder and primed with a percussion cap because self-contained brass cartridges were not yet fully developed and available.
 The shells were gravity-fed into the breech through a hopper or simple box "magazine" with an unsprung gravity follower on top of the gun.
 Each barrel had its own firing mechanism.